 We then visit the unusual Maeklong railway market, a market situated on railway track (known as “Talad Romhoop” or “market with closed umbrellas” among the locals).
 Watch merchants quickly fold their stall covers and move their products away from the tracks when the train is arriving.
 Then, see them skilfully roll tables and baskets back into position in seconds and resume their business as usual after the train leaves.

-When possible we can visit Tha Kha floating market, this is best visited in the weekends, availability will be checked upon request as it may be open on some weekdays as well.
+When possible we can visit Tha Kha floating market, this is best visited in the weekends.
 An authentic marketplace that has served the local community for 30 years, one of the hidden gems around Bangkok.
 Originally, the market was where fishermen and farmers came to exchange their goods.
-After the trip to the market, we will go on a rowing boat to explore the orchards and visit a coconut plantation to watch how coconut sugar is collected and processed.
+After the trip to the market, we will go on a rowing boat to explore the beautiful countryside around this market.

 When Tha Kha is visited the included boat tour will be done here, else it will be done at Damnoen Saduak.